 Merindah has worked for the Australia Council for the Arts and the Australian Performing Arts Market, she has been an ISPA global fellow, collaboratively led a number of major national sector gatherings and is the Executive Producer of BlakDance.

-Fenn Gordon, Senior Producer, Performing Lines moved from New Zealand to Australia in 2007 to join Performing Lines as the producer responsible for international projects.
-In 2017 she returns to independent practice with her own company TandemWorks.
+In 2017 Fenn Gordon, returns to independent practice with her own company TandemWorks.
 She will continue with contract work for Performing Lines, while building her own practice as a producer specialising in strategic development, producing and international touring.

 She has worked with many of Australia’s leading artists including William Yang, Gavin Webber and Grayson Millwood (The Farm), Gravity & Other Myths, Roslyn Oades, ILBIJERRI Theatre Company, and Nicola Gunn.
 From 2009 – 2011 she was the Director, Market Development for the Australia Council, responsible for implementing strategies to develop markets for Australian artists and organisations nationally and internationally.

 Simon Hinton has been Artistic Director / CEO of Merrigong Theatre Company since 2005, managing the Illawarra Performing Arts Centre and the Wollongong Town Hall.

 He has worked in a range of arts industry positions over the last 20 years, including as Marketing Manager of Queensland Theatre Company and Executive Officer of Ausdance (NSW).
 He has served on numerous industry boards and committees, currently including the Helpmann Awards Regional Touring (Chair) and Children's Presentation Panels.